-

 This stage connects Passo Groste with Lake Tovel on a trail running through the meadows of Val Flavona.
 Whilst Lake Tovel is the highlight of the day, the Turion tower is another icon of the Brenta Dolomites.
 Making a remarkable sight, it is a 160m high formation of layered rocks, resembling a man-made fortress, simply standing in the meadows.
 The hike to Lake Tovel represents a considerable descent throughout the day but it is not strenuous or fatiguing, as the incline of the trail is not steep and the terrain is good.
 Lake Tovel is notable from both a wildlife and aesthetic perspective, a highly photogenic location.
 Reflected in its pristine waters is a chain of stunning mountains, which adds to the wonder of this beauty spot.
 Until 1964, the water here turned red in July, due to an algae called Tovelia Sanguinea.
 This algae no longer exists, but Tovel is still widely known as the Red Lake.

-Accommodation: Albergo Lago Rosso at Lake Tovel (half board)
+Accommodation: Albergo Lago Rosso at Lake Tovel (half-board)

 Day 7

-The morning views at Lake Tovel will mesemerise you.
+The morning views at Lake Tovel will mesmerise you.
 Wake up early and take a short walk to the northern tip of the lake.
 Here, indulge in the sunlit mountain tops while the lake remains in the shade with its silky surface reflecting the skyline.
-Today, you hike in the northern part of Brenta, the least visited and most diverse area of the Brenta Dolomites, featuring red rock mountains, lush-green pastures and pine forests.
+Today, you hike in the northern part of Brenta, the least visited and most diverse area of the Brenta Dolomites, featuring red rock mountains, lush green pastures, and pine forests.
 Other hikers are few and far between.
 Your destination is Monte Peller, a peak in the extreme north of the Brenta.
 Shortly before your overnight hut, there emerges a farm surrounded by meadows where curious marmots observe you.
 It is the renowned home of some traditionally manufactured cheeses.
-Be sure to stop and have a taste, as these are unique alpine specialities.
+Be sure to stop and have a taste, as these are unique specialities.

-Accommodation: Rifugio Peller (half board)
+Accommodation: Rifugio Peller (half-board)

 Day 8